ACPE-Approved Nonsterile Compounding Certificate for Pharmacy Techs

 This comprehensive ACPE-Approved certification program combines online video training on demand with hands-on skills practicum over Zoom with one of our RXCE approved pharmacists.

 Enhance your knowledge, skills, and confidence.
-Provide exceptional care to your patients by mastering nonsterile compounding, all from the comfort of your home and at an affordable price.
+Provide a new, exceptional level of care to your patients by educating them based on detailed nonsterile compounding knowledge and expertise.
+And do it all at an affordable price from the comfort of home.

 7 Reasons to Choose Our Pharmacy Certificate Program

-- Credibility: ACPE-approved program, ensuring top-notch quality and effectiveness.
+- Credibility: ACPE-approved program, guaranteeing top-tier quality and effectiveness.

-- Flexibility: Self-paced to fit your busy schedule.
-Learn when and where it suits you.
+- Flexibility: Self-paced learning to fit your busy schedule.
+Study at your own pace and time.

-- Personalized Feedback: Direct interaction with our Skill Assessor for valuable insights and guidance.
+- Personalized Feedback: Direct interaction with our Pharmacist Skill Assessor for valuable feedback and guidance.

-- Continued Learning: 8 hours of ACPE-approved continuing education to meet professional development requirements.
+- Continued Learning: 8 hours of ACPE-approved continuing education to fulfill professional development requirements.

 - Affordable: We believe in accessible professional growth.
-Our program is a fraction of the cost of other ACPE providers.
+Our program is significantly more affordable than other ACPE providers.

-- Certification: Complete the final assessment and practicum to earn your ACPE-Approved Certificate and RXCE digital badge for your professional profiles.
+- Certification: Earn your ACPE-Approved Certificate and RXCE digital badge upon completing the final assessment and practicum, perfect for displaying on professional profiles.

 Key Benefits of Our Program